Enterprise-Level International ASO in iTunes App Store & Google Play (2/3)November 2, 2017

 If the app’s content is not available in Spanish, ranking well for Spanish-language keywords may not be helpful for your business.
 Furthermore, if the app is also only available in the US, you will not be concerning yourself with any additional Latin American marketplaces.
 This means that you can safely use the Spanish (Mexico) localization like an extra keyword field for the US, which can be pretty handy.

-Companies that are not actively monitoring ASO search results in different countries might never know, so most of this information related to these relationship is based on our own experiences.
+Companies that are not actively monitoring ASO search results in different countries might never know, so most of this information related to this relationship is based on our own experiences.
 To make the most of this relationship, companies should avoid replicating keywords in both US and Mexican metadata elements like the Title and the Subtitle.
 That being said, it is also important to make the metadata look real, and not overly spam it, to avoid generating undue attention from the Apple Editorial teams.

 It is a different story if you have an app that you actively want to market in both the US and Mexico.
 In that case, companies should do keyword research for both versions of the app store – iOS US and iOS Mexico, and write the Mexican metadata with the understanding that it will have an additive impact on the US rankings as well.
 The Mexican metadata can still include keywords that help the US app, especially in instances where the keyword research has overlapping positive results, but the main focus of the Mexican metadata should be ranking in the Mexican market.